BroadbandForum/usp/specification/mtp/mqtt/index.md

 The MQTT specification requires servers and clients to disconnect if there is a violation at the MQTT protocol layer.

-If a MQTT 5.0 USP Endpoint receives a `PUBLISH` packet containing a USP Record that cannot be extracted for processing (e.g., text frame instead of a binary frame, malformed USP Record or USP Message, bad encoding), it is required to send an error message (described below).
-A MQTT 3.1.1 receiving USP Endpoint will silently drop the unprocessed USP Record.
+If an MQTT 5.0 USP Endpoint receives a `PUBLISH` packet containing a USP Record that cannot be extracted for processing (e.g., text frame instead of a binary frame, malformed USP Record or USP Message, bad encoding), it is required to send an error message (described below). an MQTT 3.1.1 receiving USP Endpoint will silently drop the unprocessed USP Record.

 R-MQTT-1 and R-MQTT-2 require that all MQTT capabilities referenced in this section and its sub-sections are compliant with the MQTT specifications.
 Reading the MQTT specification is highly recommended to ensure the correct syntax and usage of MQTT packets and properties (`PUBLISH`, `PUBACK`, etc.).